Adult spotted lanternflies. Photo Credit: E. Smyers

 Current Distribution and Reporting

 An SLF quarantine is currently in effect for 13 counties in Pennsylvania (Figure 2).
-If you are located outside the quarantine zone and find a spotted lanternfly, collect and report it immediately with our online reporting system or by calling 1-888-4BAD-FLY.
+If you find a spotted lanternfly, kill it and report it immediately with our online reporting system or by calling 1-888-4BAD-FLY.

 Stop the Spread